Schidley/buttonclicks/Readme.md

 ### Wireframing

 The design was clean, high contrast and with few elements.
 The project retained these philosophies through to the final product.
+Monochrome design emphasizes simplicity, reducing visual clutter and distractions.
+This creates a clean, straightforward interface that's easy for users to navigate.
+By using a single color scheme, the focus remains on the content and functionality.
+Users can quickly understand what actions they need to take without being overwhelmed by too many colors.
+Monochrome designs often convey a modern, sophisticated, and professional look.
+This can give your project a sleek, contemporary feel that appeals to users who appreciate minimalism.
+Using one primary color ensures consistency across the entire application.
+This uniformity can make the app feel more cohesive and well-integrated.
+Monochrome design can enhance readability, especially when combined with high contrast.
+This can make your app more accessible to users with visual impairments or those who prefer clean, easily readable interfaces.
+Monochrome designs can make bold statements by leveraging contrast effectively.
+Important elements like buttons or alerts stand out more when they are the only elements with a different shade or a pop of color.

 ![wireframe](wireframe.png)